jinal/sdk-ios/README.markdown

 	-(UIImage *)request:(PHPublisherContentRequest *)request closeButtonImageForControlState:(UIControlState)state content:(PHContent *)content;

 ### Unlocking rewards with the SDK
+PlayHaven allows you to reward users with virtual currency, in-game items, or any other content within your game.
 If you have configured unlockable rewards for your content units, you will receive unlock events through a delegate method.
 It is important to handle these unlock events in every placement that has rewards configured.

 > \-(void)request:(PHPublisherContentRequest *)request unlockedReward:(PHReward *)reward;